aaron-obrien/CCG_prescriptions_project/README.md

 Overall introduction and background to the project....

+who are openprescribing?

+what are bnf codes?

+what are ccg code?

+* function to retireve two datasets and merge them into single table
+* function to search API for either code or partial name match and return both complete name and code as a vector.
+* Advanced plotting function using above two functions to allow plotting of x,y and z.*

 ***Note: The jupyter notebook used to produce this markdown is present in the github directory as 'Submission.ipynb'.
 A second jupyter notebook, 'test.ipynb', contains the code used to conduct initial data and API exploration, experiment with a number of alternative plot designs and develop the final functions outlined below.***

 ### 1) Loading python dependencies.